▪Simulation Results of Risks and Opportunities

 Risk Impact

-Governments of various countries have formulated carbon tax and carbon fee policies based on greenhouse gas emissions, and the company's operating locations are subject to supervision by different competent authorities.
-Taiwan's Climate Change Response Act will initially impose carbon fees on specific industries, which will increase Walsin Lihwa's operating expenses.
+Governments of various countries have formulated carbon tax and carbon fee policies based on greenhouse gas emissions, and the company's operating locations are subject to supervision by respective competent authorities.
+Taiwan's Climate Change Response Act will initially impose carbon fees on specific industries, which will increase operating expenses.

 Response Strategies